LiskHQ/lisk-token-claim/documentation/Taking_Snapshot.md

    ./bin/run start --network mainnet --data-path ../snapshot --overwrite-config
    ```

-2. Go back to home folder, or start a new terminal if the `lisk-core` instance is still running, clone and install `lisk-token-claim`.
+2. Go back to home directory, or start a new terminal if the `lisk-core` instance is still running, clone and install `lisk-token-claim`.
    ```
    cd $LISK_HOME
    git clone https://github.com/LiskHQ/lisk-token-claim.git